 Shortly after the foreclosure sale, the court files a certificate of sale.
 The borrower then has ten days to object to the bid or the sale is confirmed and the bidder can obtain a certificate of title to the real estate.

-If the amount obtained at the foreclosure sale is less than the amount of the debt, then the borrower can seek to obtain a deficiency judgment pursuant to Florida law.
+If the amount obtained at the foreclosure sale is less than the amount of the debt, then the borrower can seek to obtain a deficiency judgment according to Florida law.
 The court does have some authority to set the amount of the deficiency judgment based on the property’s fair market value (often more than the foreclosure sale price) and the amount due.

 What happens after the foreclosure sale